-Frederick T. Davis, of counsel to the firm and based in New York and Paris, is a former US federal prosecutor and member of the Paris Bar.
-Part of the global Litigation Group, his practice focuses on criminal, regulatory and civil litigation and investigations involving US and French laws.
+Frederick T. Davis, now a retired partner and based in New York and Paris, is a former U.S. federal prosecutor and member of the Paris Bar.
+Part of the global Litigation Group, his practice focuses on criminal, regulatory and civil litigation and investigations involving U.S. and French laws.

-Mr. Davis is an experienced trial lawyer who has represented major US, French and multinational companies in both domestic and international criminal investigations.
+Mr. Davis is an experienced trial lawyer who has represented clients in high profile matters in both French and English language tribunals.
+He has represented major U.S., French and multinational companies in both domestic and international criminal investigations.
 He has also appeared as legal counsel in international arbitrations administered by the ICC, AAA and other institutions, and has served as an arbitrator in ICC arbitrations.
 The French government has named him a “Chevalier” of the National Order of Merit of France.
-Mr. Davis is recommended by Chambers Europe (2018) in the White Collar Crime section, by Chambers Global (2018) in the general Dispute Resolution section, and by Legal 500 EMEA (2018) in the Commercial Litigation section.
+Mr. Davis is named a Thought Leader by Who’s Who Legal (2020) in the France and Crime sections, with the guide describing him as “a well-established figure in the French market where he enjoys a stellar reputation for his superb handling of white-collar criminal defence proceedings and US and French investigations.”
+He is also recommended by Chambers Global (2019) in the general Dispute Resolution and Litigation sections, by Chambers Europe (2018) in the White Collar Crime section, and by The Legal 500 EMEA (2019) in the Commercial Litigation section.
 The Chambers guides quote clients reporting that “his knowledge is top class” and that he “has a very fine legal mind and he understands white-collar and criminal investigation issues on both sides of the pond.”
-In previous editions of Legal 500 EMEA, he is noted as being “highly knowledgeable in US law” and a member of an “unbelievably responsive team”.
+In previous editions of The Legal 500 EMEA, he is noted as being “highly knowledgeable in US law” and a member of an “unbelievably responsive team”.
 He is also praised for his “analytical, technical perceptive abilities” by Who’s Who Legal France (2016).

 Mr. Davis’s recent matters include investigations, litigations and international arbitrations for General Electric, 3M, American Express, and Johnson & Johnson.
-He has represented five of the largest banks in France in litigations related to World War II assets; Citibank in many international proceedings including lawsuits in India, Gabon and Australia and Lloyd’s of London related litigation; and the heirs of W. Averell Harriman in a lawsuit against Pamela C. Harriman.
+He has represented five of the largest banks in France in litigations related to World War II assets.
 In John Hancock Leasing Corp. v.
 Frank, he was the lead counsel who obtained a $28 million judgment for the plaintiffs in a RICO jury trial, and in 2006 in RMST v.
 State Bank of Long Island he obtained a $44 million verdict in a jury fraud trial.

 Mr. Davis is a past chair of the European Affairs Committee of the New York City Bar Association.
-He is also a member of the International Bar Association (where he is Co- Chair of the Business Crime Committee), the Federal Bar Council, an elected life member of the American Law Institute, an elected fellow of the American College of Trial Lawyers, and is a member of the recently founded Academy of International Financial Crime Litigators, with headquarters in Basel.
-He is a frequent lecturer for the New York Law Journal seminars, Practicing Law Institute, International Bar Association, American Bar Association, International Chamber of Commerce, and Federal Bar Council, as well as at the Ecole Nationale de la Magistrature.
-Mr. Davis taught a full academic course on international litigation and arbitration as the Nomura Lecturer on International law at the Harvard Law School, has taught at the University of Amsterdam, and is presently a Lecturer in Law at Columbia Law School, where he teaches courses in comparative criminal procedures and cross-border criminal investigations.
-He also founded and led a series of pro bono trial advocacy training seminars (in French and English) for the prosecutors and defence counsel of the International Criminal Tribunal for Rwanda, and has advised the Prosecutor of the International Criminal Court on trial strategy.
+He is also a member of the International Bar Association (where he served as Co- Chair of the Business Crime Committee), and is an elected life member of the American Law Institute and an elected fellow of the American College of Trial Lawyers.
+He is a frequent lecturer for the International Bar Association, American Bar Association, International Chamber of Commerce, and Federal Bar Council, as well as at the Ecole Nationale de la Magistrature.
+Mr. Davis taught a full academic course on international litigation and arbitration as the Nomura Lecturer on International law at the Harvard Law School, as currently acts as a Lecturer in Law at Columbia Law School where he teaches courses on comparative criminal justice and international criminal investigations.
+He founded and led a series of trial advocacy training seminars (in French and English) for the prosecutors and defence counsel of the International Criminal Tribunal for Rwanda, and has advised the Prosecutor of the International Criminal Court on trial strategy.